-See the attached spreadsheets for each year of the rates of pay applicable to each year of this Agreement.
+See the attached spreadsheets for the rates of pay applicable to each year of this Agreement.

-Effective January 1, 20202023, base wages for the classifications covered by this agreement were adjusted by 3.07.5%.
+Effective January 1, 2023, base wages for the classifications covered by this Agreement were adjusted by 7.5%.

-Effective January 1, 20212024, base wages for the classifications covered by this agreement shall Agreement will be increased by 2.5%.4.0%.
+Effective January 1, 2024, base wages for the classifications covered by this Agreement will be increased by 4.0%.
 In addition, the rank of Engineer will be added, Step 1 of the Captain salary range will be eliminated and the new Step 1 of the Captain salary range will be increased to 116% of top step fire fighter (without competency).

-Effective January 1, 20222025, base wages for the classifications covered by this agreement shall Agreement will be increased by 2.0%.4.0%.
+Effective January 1, 2025, base wages for the classifications covered by this Agreement will be increased by 4.0%.
 In addition, Step 1 of the Captain salary range will be increased to 117% of top step fire fighter (without competency).